uofu-emb/rtos/labs/02.testing/README.md

 Note that you will write tests in this class that are more trivial that what you might do in a more realistic situation.

 ### Activity
-1. Find the main function, interrupt handlers, and thread entry points.
+1. Find the execution contexts: the main function, interrupt handlers, and thread entry points.
 1. Identify the behavioral code in these contexts.
 We will refactor this code in following activity.
 1. Find any infinite loops in the code.
 1. Identify the difference between setup and repeated execution.